MaximeB29/MaximeB29/README.md

 - 🥵 I am learning Next.js and Typescript 🥵

-- ✌️ I am looking for a company for a one-year work-study contract from March 2023 to March 2024 (3 weeks in business / 1 week in class) ✌️
+- ✌️ I am looking for a company for a one-year work-study contract from March 2023 to March 2024 (3 weeks in business / 1 week in class)
+ Stay in touch !✌️

 <br/>